ropensci/roweb3/content/blog/2023-11-17-runiverse-wasm/index.md

 In order to expand the coverage of R packages available in WebR, we would need to expand this list.
 If your R package requires a system library that is currently unavailable, you could try sending a PR to the above recipes (but please make sure that you first test it by building the docker image locally).
 Hopefully at some point a proper emscripten package manager will appear that provides these libraries for us.

+## WebAssembly Coverage

+Currently R-universe is tracking 41086 packages of which 38677 have a WASM binary.
+However note that these are not all unique packages: for CRAN packages we both track the latest CRAN release, as well as upstream Git repo (aka devel version) if known.

+There is another important caviat: many R packages can themselves be compiled to WebAssembly, but they depend on one or more other R packages that currently are not available, and therefore cannot be used yet.
+This is actually a significant share: many of the packages mentioned above that require system libraries are actually important packages used by many others.
+So if that system library is not available, it makes all the dependents unavailable as well.

+The webR project maintains a [shiny app to monitor WASM status for CRAN packages](https://repo.r-wasm.org/) (the app is slow to load, be patient).
+So here we can see that currently 19356 out of 20040 CRAN packages can be built for WebAssembly, and 10483 are available in the sense that all their dependencies are available as well.